WorldQL/dreamlab-docs/docs/concepts/entities.md

 <video style={{"width": "100%"}} controls src={TestBallDemoVideo}></video>

-## Complex Example - Hostile Mob with Health Bar
+## Example 2 - Mob with Health Bar
+Suppose we want to create a mob which players using the default character controller can attack.